thorrak/brewflasher/README.md

 downloading brewing-related firmware to flash.
 The firmware selection is taken from a curated list maintained behind-the-scenes on BrewFlasher.com.

+### Special Thank You

+A special THANK YOU goes out to the following people who assisted with translating BrewFlasher into other languages:

+- **Deutsche**: TheySaidGetAnAlt on Reddit
+- **Español**: iloverentmusical on Reddit
+- **Svenska**: @mp-se
+- **Norsk**: bardevjen on HomeBrewTalk

+Interested in helping translate BrewFlasher, or have suggestions to improve one of the translations?
+Please reach out - either on HomeBrewTalk or by raising an issue/pull request here on GitHub!

 ## License
 This package was based on the NodeMCU PyFlasher project which is licensed under [MIT](http://opensource.org/licenses/MIT)